natanmaia95/MHCraftlands/README.md

 To-Do
 =======
-[] Implement Palico leveling and skills
+- [ ] Implement Palico leveling and skills
-[] Balance equipment progression to be vanilla-friendly [] Add other lynians like Shakalaka, Melynx, Grimalkyne [] Add Palamutes and their own systems
+- [ ] Balance equipment progression to be vanilla-friendly
+- [ ] Add other lynians like Shakalaka, Melynx, Grimalkyne
+- [ ] Make plants and ores from the games
+- [ ] Add Palamutes and their own systems
-[] Work on Hunter weapons and armor
+- [ ] Work on Hunter weapons and armor

 Asset Information
 =======